Azure/bicep-registry-modules/avm/ptn/deployment-script/import-image-to-acr/README.md

 ### Parameter: `rbacRoleNeeded`

 Azure RoleId that are required for the DeploymentScript resource to import images.
-Default is Contributor, which is needed to import into an ACR.
+Default is AcrPush, which is needed to import into an ACR.

 - Required: No
 - Type: string